Truth Behind 72 Sold Lawsuit: Is There Really A Case Going On?

 The recent 72 Sold lawsuit against a group of agents using the 72 Sold.com platform throws a wrench into this fast-paced scenario.

-The allegations suggest that some agents may have resorted to deceptive marketing tactics to achieve those lightning-quick sales.
-Here’s why it’s crucial to approach this option with a cautious eye:
+The allegations that one can find all over the internet suggest that some agents may have resorted to deceptive marketing tactics to achieve those lightning-quick sales.

 Among the various other issues that homeowners had with the marketing strategy of the company, one thing that garnered the most attention was the promise of selling houses quickly.